0gust1/svelte-local-gpx-viewer/README.md

 A small collection of Svelte components to load GPX files (local first, persisted in browser's indexedDB) and display them.

-local-first database is powered by Dexie.
+- Local-first database is powered by [Dexie.js](https://dexie.org/).

-gpx route display is powered by maplibre (and the svelte-maplibre wrapper).
+- Route and map display is powered by maplibre (and the [svelte-maplibre wrapper library](https://github.com/dimfeld/svelte-maplibre)).

 <picture>
   <img src="static/dataflow.excalidraw.svg">